 Instructions

-- Bring a small pot of water to a boil.
-Add the chard stalks and boil for 5 to 10 minutes (depending on how thick they are) until the stalks are very soft.
+- Add the chard stalks and boil for 5 to 10 minutes (depending on how thick they are) until the stalks are very soft.

 - Drain well, squeezing out any excess water, and add the stalks to a food processor, along with the garlic, tahini, salt, and lemon juice.